telerik/fiddler-core-docs/README.md

 </li>
 <li><p>When adding content or making changes, please use only standard Markdown syntax, and make sure to preview your additions or changes before sending us a pull request. </p></li>
 </ul>
 <p>Once you've made your changes, commit, pull, merge, push, and <a href="https://help.github.com/articles/using-pull-requests">send us a pull request</a>!
-We--and FiddlerCore Embedded Engine users everywhere--thank you for making our docs better! </p>
+We--and FiddlerCore users everywhere--thank you for making our docs better! </p>
 </li>
 </ul></article>